GabrielNandi/Gabriel-Garcia-Nandi/README.md

 1. Anaconda Python 3.6
 2. JDK > 8 (it should work with version 6 and up)
-3. COMSOL 5.2a (it doesn't seem to work with COMSOL 5.3!)
+3. COMSOL 5.3a

 Add the COMSOL executable directory to the PATH.
-This can be normally found at `C:\Program Files\COMSOL\COMSOL52a\Multiphysics\bin\win64` (notice the version number).
+This can be normally found at `C:\Program Files\COMSOL\COMSOL53a\Multiphysics\bin\win64` (notice the version number).

 Then, clone this repository to a directory of choice.